Learn to Skydive at the most scenic dropzone!

 - Will I become a licensed skydiver after completing the AFF course?

 No, the AFF course is only the first step towards your license.
-It provides the basic training required for you to acquire student status which starts with your first solo jump after the completion of all 8 AFF levels.
+Upon completion, you acquire student status which allows you to jump solo.

-After completing the AFF course, you can continue your training with us to gradually progress towards a license.
-Depending on which license you would like to get (USPA or Swiss license), you will need to complete a minimum amount of jumps and pass theoretical and practical exams.
+After the AFF course, you can continue your training with us to progress towards a license.
+Depending on which license you would like to get (USPA or Swiss Skydive license), you will need to complete a minimum amount of jumps and pass theoretical and practical exams.

 Life after AFF